rpgreview/papersandpaychecks/cow-orkers.md

 A Chimera's claws do x2 damage and does its bite.
 The Chimera'snake bite attacks with a venom of STR 15.
 The goat's fire breath is a bolt that has a base range of 10m and does x2 damage.

-*A Chimera story*

-A particular variety of cannibis grows on top of a rugged hill that can cure the Caliph's young son of a the mental affliction of pica, where they eat pretty much anything but especially those things which have no nutritional content (e.g., clay).
+*A Chimera story* A particular variety of cannabis grows on top of a rugged hill that can cure the Caliph's young son of a the mental affliction of pica, where they eat pretty much anything but especially those things which have no nutritional content (e.g., clay).
 The PC Adventurers are charged with the task of recovering a sufficient quantity of the special herb.
 The unfortunate journey involves dealing with a band of fanatical assassins at the foot of the hill who are under the control of the Chimera, who is rather fond of its special stash.
 The Chimera, Nouapó Pétra, whilst a deadly opponent, has become quite philosophical due to its consumption of its favourite herb, and will offer a riddle game to each PC Adventurer for access to the plant - and if the PCs lose, it will eat them (of course).
 The riddles are those of a typical stoner, for example:

 "If the universe is constantly expanding, what's it expanding into?"
 "Is the S or C silent in scent?"